777 Training Tips

-According to Runner’s World most training plans span from 12 to 20 weeks, depending on the distance you’re trying to achieve.
+According to Marathon Handbook, most training plans span from 12 to 20 weeks, depending on the distance you’re trying to achieve.
 A typical plan will usually require three to five runs per week as you gradually increase your kilometers.
 For those tackling a first-time marathon, three to six months is usually recommended before you take on the full 42kms.

 There are a number of training plans online, but you can also design your own.
 The NY Times Running Guide outlines a basic formula for designing your own training plan.
 It is as follows: